 After following Højlundvej for a couple of kilometres, you will reach one of Denmark’s most best vista points, the Sugar Loaf (Sukkertoppen).
 You will surely experience a faster heart rate as you make your way up the steep forested hill with a summit 108 metres ASL.
 The reward for climbing to the top is a terrific view of the forests and lakes of the Lakelands.
 Most importantly, the biggest lake in Jutland, Mossø, at the foot of the hill.

-From Sukkertoppen start heading down towards Klostermølle at the end of one of the biggest lakes in Denmark, Mossø.
-Klostermølle is a former Benedictine monastery from 1536 that was later used as a paper factory.
-What you will see is a beautiful large complex with a small exhibition, a drying shed, Denmark’s longest wooden building and an observation tower.
-Klostermølle is a great excursion spot and a great location for enjoying your packed lunch.
+And Mossø is where the route will now lead you.
+Specifically, Klostermølle at the western banks of the lake.
+Kostermølle is an old Benedictine monastery from 1536 which was later used as a paper factory.
+Today, there is a big, beautiful complex for visitors to see.
+There is a small exhibition, a drying barn, Denmark’s longest wooden building, and a bird observation tower.
+Klostermølle is a popular picnic spot, and a great place to enjoy your packed lunch.

-At Klostermølle you can also see the 1.3-kilometre-long mill canal and admire the nature at Denmark’s largest river delta Klosterkær between the two large lakes Mossø and Salten Langsø.
+At Klostermølle you can also see the 1,3-kilometre-long mill passage and admire the nature at Denmark’s largest inland delta, Klosterkær.

 Further north, the route takes you to the village, Gl.
 Rye, known for its impressive heather covered hills.
 From here you turn south towards Emborg, where you might want to visit the moastery museum.

 In connection to the Gudenå Path are several local routes marked with yellow arrows and dots.
 You can do a round trip to Pinddal Moor or the village Sdr.
 Vissing.

 If you want to do a round trip so you can get back to your car In Voervadsbro, we recommend that you follow Klostermøllevej heading south once you reach Klostermølle and back to the Gudenå Path via Grønskovvej and the route in Pinddal Moor.